All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Continue your existing exercise routine

-• Add daily walks (20-30 minutes) if you are currently sedentary
+• Add daily walks (20-30 minutes) if you're currently sedentary

-• Begin resistance training if you have not already (bodyweight exercises count)
+• Begin resistance training if you haven't already (bodyweight exercises count)

 Tracking